ketacea/.github/profile/README.md

 </p>
 <p align="center">
-  KetaOps is an observability platform, with the first line of code written in 2016. <br/>
+  Ketacea is an observability platform, with the first line of code written in 2016. <br/>
   In May 2022, Shenzhen Xishu Technology Co.
 Ltd. was established. <br/>
   We adhere to the design concept of One Agent, One Database, One Platform. <br/>
   Simple, easy to use, and reliable.